 Anandarajan, Murugan, D’Ovidio, Rob, and Jenkins, Alex, Safeguarding Consumers Against Identity-Related Fraud: Examining Data Breach Notification Legislation through the Lens of Routine Activities Theory.
 International Data Privacy Law 3 (Winter 2013): 51-60.

 Anandarajan, Murugan, Paravastu, Narasimha, and Arinze, Bay, ONLINE IDENTITY THEFT: A LONGITUDINAL STUDY.
 Journal of Information Systems Security 8 (Nov 2012): 43-69.

 Anandarajan, Murugan, Simmers, C.A, and D’Ovidio, Rob, Investigation of the Underlying Structure of Personal Web Usage in the Workplace.
 Cyberpsychology and Behavior (Jul 2011):

-Anandarajan, Murugan, Internet of People, Things, and Services and Workplace Transformations.
-London: Routledge, (Forthcoming)
+Anandarajan, Murugan, and Simmers, C.A, Internet of People, Things, and Services and Workplace Transformations.
+London: Routledge, (2018):